anilkpc/eks-k8s-task/README.md

 helm repo add loki https://grafana.github.io/loki/charts helm repo update curl https://raw.githubusercontent.com/grafana/loki/master/production/helm/promtail/values.yaml > values.yaml
-helm install promtail --namespace monitoring loki/promtail -f values.yaml
+helm install promtail --namespace loki loki/promtail -f values.yaml
 ```

 You can reach your Grafana instance and start exploring your logs.
-For example, if you want to see all logs in the monitoring namespace use {namespace="monitoring"}
+For example, if you want to see all logs in the loki namespace use {namespace="loki"}